 During the 1990’s, Voss Jorgensen Schueler began to transition to the next generation of leadership.
 After many years of preparation, two of Gary’s sons took leadership roles with the firm – Craig Jorgensen became President of Voss Jorgensen Schueler and David Jorgensen Executive Vice President.
 The firm also brought on three non-family members as partners in the early 2000’s – Rick Andritsch, Chad Bathke and Chris Sauvé.

-Under the current leadership, VJS Construction Services is a rapidly growing company that employs more than 225 people and anticipates over $180 million in construction revenue in 2019.
+Under the current leadership, VJS Construction Services is a rapidly growing company that employs more than 225 people and saw over $214 million in construction revenue in 2020.

-The VJS Board of Directors consists of eight firm partners, which includes four family members – Gary, Craig, David and Jake – and four non-family members – Rick, Chad, Chris and Jason.
+The VJS Board of Directors consists of nine firm partners, which includes four family members – Gary, Craig, David and Jake – and five non-family members – Rick, Chad, Chris, Jason, and Katie.
 The Board of Directors, adhering to the company philosophy, believes that every voice on the board is equally important.
 Everyone has an opportunity to participate fully in key decisions, and the firm will not act without reaching a decision that satisfies all of the partners.
 The Board of Directors meets formally each quarter but generally meets less formally two to three times each month.

 Based on the belief that “Anything Less Than Exceptional Is Unacceptable,” this philosophy informs every aspect of how VJS does business.
 It has resulted in VJS’ strong emphasis on the building of long-term relationships with all parties in the construction process – owners, subcontractors, architects and employees.
 It also means a commitment to total quality management, making profit a secondary consideration to faultless workmanship and complete client satisfaction.